Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 Amy Wulfestieg is Brightspeed’s Chief Communications Officer.
 She handles internal and external communications, media relations, organizational change management and social media strategy.

-Amy has held various senior-level communications roles across industry groups and is an alumna of Valparaiso University where she got her bachelor’s in Sociology, Humanities and Business.
-She also holds an MBA in Marketing, Strategy and Organizational Behavior from Northwestern University’s Kellogg School of Management.
+Wulfestieg has held various senior-level communications roles across industry groups and is an alumna of Valparaiso University, where she got her bachelor’s degree in sociology, humanities and business.
+She also holds an MBA in marketing, strategy and organizational behavior from Northwestern University’s Kellogg School of Management.

 Dalila Wilson-Scott – Executive Vice President & Chief Diversity Officer, Comcast Corporation

-Dalila Wilson-Scott is Comcast’s Executive VP and Chief Diversity Officer and President of the Comcast NBCUniversal foundation.
-Dalila oversees all Diversity, Equity and Inclusion initiatives and the company’s philanthropic efforts.
+Dalila Wilson-Scott is Comcast’s Executive Vice President and Chief Diversity Officer and President of the Comcast NBCUniversal foundation.
+She oversees all diversity, equity and inclusion (DEI) initiatives and the company’s philanthropic efforts.
 She also spearheads Comcast’s community impact initiatives.

-Before joining Comcast, Dalila was Head of Global Philanthropy at JPMorgan Chase and President of the JPMorgan Chase Foundation.
-Dalila holds an MBA in Finance and Management and a bachelor’s in Economics from New York University.
+Before joining Comcast, Wilson-Scott was Head of Global Philanthropy at JPMorgan Chase & Co. and President of the JPMorgan Chase Foundation.
+She holds an MBA in finance and management and a bachelor’s in economics from New York University.

 Kellyn Smith Kenny – Chief Marketing and Growth Officer, AT&T

-Kellyn Smith Kenny oversees advertising, brand strategy, media strategy and planning, market research, customer intelligence and strategic partnerships for AT&T Communications.
+Kellyn Smith Kenny oversees advertising, brand strategy, media strategy and planning, market research, customer intelligence and strategic partnerships for AT&T.

-Before joining AT&T Kellyn was the global Chief Marketing Officer at Hilton Worldwide and held senior positions at Uber Technologies, Capital One Financial and Microsoft.
+Before joining AT&T, Smith Kenny was the global Chief Marketing Officer at Hilton Worldwide and held senior positions at Uber Technologies, Capital One Financial and Microsoft.
 She has been recognized as a Top 100 Most Innovative CMOs in the world, Top 50 CMOs, Top 20 most tech-savvy CMOs and Top 100 Women in Brand Marketing.

-Kellyn graduated with a degree in Economics from Colgate University and has an MBA from Northwestern’s Kellogg School of Management.
+Smith Kenny graduated with a degree in economics from Colgate University and has an MBA from Northwestern’s Kellogg School of Management.

 Christi H. Cornette – Chief Administrative Officer, altafiber